emberjs/website/source/guides/models/index.md

 ## Models

+In Ember, every route has an associated model.
+This model is set by implementing a route's `model` hook, by passing the model as an argument to `{{link-to}}`, or by calling a route's `transitionTo()` method.

+See [Specifying a Route's Model](/guides/routing/specifying-a-routes-model) for more information on setting a route's model.

+For simple applications, you can get by using jQuery to load JSON data from a server, then use those JSON objects as models.

+However, using a model library that manages finding models, making changes, and saving them back to the server can dramatically simplify your code while improving the robustness and performance of your application.

-Most Ember.js apps use [Ember Data][emberdata] to load records from a remote server.
-Ember Data is a library that integrates tightly with Ember.js to make it easy to retrieve records from a server, make changes in the browser, then save those changes back.
+Many Ember apps use [Ember Data][emberdata] to handle this.
+Ember Data is a library that integrates tightly with Ember.js to make it easy to retrieve records from a server, cache them for performance, save updates back to the server, and create new records on the client.

-It provides many of the facilities you'd find in server-side ORMs like ActiveRecord, but is designed specifically for the unique environment of JavaScript in the browser.

 Without any configuration, Ember Data can load and save records and their relationships served via a RESTful JSON API, provided it follows certain conventions.

-We also understand that you may have to integrate your Ember.js app with existing APIs, many of them inconsistent and out of your control.
-Ember Data is designed to be easily configurable to work with whatever persistence layer you want, from the ordinary to the exotic.
+If you need to integrate your Ember.js app with existing JSON APIs that do not follow strong conventions, Ember Data is designed to be easily configurable to work with whatever data your server returns.

+Ember Data is also designed to work with streaming APIs like socket.io, Firebase, or WebSockets.
+You can open a socket to your server and push changes to records into the store whenever they occur.

 Currently, Ember Data ships as a separate library from Ember.js.
 Until Ember Data is included as part of the standard distribution, you can get